 Dr. Raymond J. Shaffer

 Students with a minimum overall GPA of 3.0 and a minimum accounting GPA of 3.0 will be granted direct admission into the MAcc Program.
 Students with an overall GPA or accounting GPA between 2.7 and 2.99 may be granted provisional admission as provided by YSU Graduate College admission policies.
-Students with a GPA below 2.
-7, either overall or in accounting, will be required to pass foundational coursework to be considered for admission to the MAcc Program and as a requirement for provisional admission.
-Students with an overall GPA below 2.7 will be required to take the GRE or GMAT to be considered for admission.
+Students with a GPA below 2.7, either overall or in accounting, will be required to pass foundational coursework to be considered for admission to the MAcc Program and as a requirement for provisional admission.
+Students with an overall GPA below 2.7 will be required to take the GMAT (preferred) or GRE to be considered for admission.
+Students who are required to take the GMAT must score at least 1000 points based upon the following formula: (GPA x 200) + GMAT (or GRE converted to GMAT equivalent) score to be considered for admission.

-As part of the online Graduate Admission application and College of Graduate Studies requirements, applicants to the MAcc Program should submit a letter of application, a current resume/vita, and at least two letters of recommendation which speak to the applicant's capacity and ability to successfully complete a graduate degree program in accounting.
+As part of the online Graduate Admission application and College of Graduate Studies requirements, applicants to the MAcc Program should submit a letter of application and a current resume/vita.

 Students without an undergraduate major in accounting must have completed the following prerequisite coursework with a grade of "C" or better: Intermediate Accounting I & II, Federal Income Taxation, Cost Accounting, Accounting Information Systems (AIS), and Auditing.
 The Program Director will oversee the admission process to ensure student success and overall high quality of the MAcc program.

-Students with a major in accounting where the relevant undergraduate accounting coursework (major accounting courses) was taken several years ago and/or do not have recent, substantial, relevant accounting experience (as judged by the Program Director) should consider taking foundational coursework to be successful in the MAcc Program.
+Students with a major in accounting where the relevant undergraduate accounting coursework (major accounting courses) was taken more than five years ago and/or do not have recent, substantial, relevant accounting experience (as judged by the Program Director) will be required to take foundational coursework* to be successful in the MAcc Program.

 Huaiyu (Peter) Chen, Ph.D., Associate Professor